VivekNakrani/CryptoScholar/README.md

 DigiWalletHub is a decentralized application built to facilitate the seamless transfer of tokens and the management of NFTs (non-fungible tokens).
 It provides a user-friendly interface for performing token transfers, claiming tokens, and interacting with NFTs on the blockchain.

+Head to this link and test my dApp:  https://digiwallethub.netlify.app/

 ## Features

 - **Token Transfer:** Transfer your tokens easily and securely using the DigiWalletHub interface.